 How Can A Kansas City Bike Accident Attorney Help?

-You need a skilled bicycle accident lawyer on your side who can help gather evidence, counter the insurance company's tactics, and build the strongest possible case on your behalf.
+How can a Kansas City bike accident attorney help?
+You need a skilled bicycle accident attorney on your side who can help gather evidence, counter the insurance company’s tactics, and build the most robust possible case on your behalf.

 Some of the ways our attorneys can prove the other party’s negligence in your bike accident case include:

-- Obtaining and analyzing police reports and traffic citations issued at the scene
+- Obtaining and evaluating police reports and traffic citations issued at the scene

 - Interviewing eyewitnesses